Our Provincial Wide Zero Waste Resource Guides continue with the west coast of Canada. Here is the Zero Waste Guide British Columbia.

 Turnabout Luxury Retail - A Vancouver staple for the past 40 years, Turnabout Luxury Retail rejects fast fashion, encouraging the purchase of high quality, long-lasting clothing and home furnishings.
 A consignment store that also supports non-profit community organizations.
 Visit one of their 6 locations and you will not be disappointed!

 Second Suit for Men & Women - Smartly curated consignment store with a good selection of both men's and women's pieces.

-Nada – Bring your own re-usable containers to this zero waste grocery store and join in the tap-fill-pay movement.
-The most unique part to Nada’s website is the blog series about building a low impact grocery store: an opportunity to re-think what is necessary in construction projects!
+Nada - Bring your own reusable containers to this zero-waste grocery store and join in the tap-fill-pay movement.
+The most unique part to Nada’s website is the blog series about building a low-impact grocery store: an opportunity to re-think what is necessary for construction projects!